Income tax debt

 - the length of time your offer will take to clear the debt.

-If your business is still trading, HMRC will expect you to offer a payment that will include your arrears and future bills.
+If your business is still trading, HMRC will expect you to offer a payment that will include your arrears and to pay your future bills on time as they become due.
 They will usually expect you to be completely up to date as soon as possible, but extra time may be given depending upon your circumstances.

-All requests should be considered on a case-by-case basis and your previous payment history will be taken into account.
+All time to pay requests should be considered on a case-by-case basis and your previous payment history will be taken into account.

 Interest and penalties

-If you send in your income tax return late, or pay the debt late, penalties can be added onto what you owe.
-See Penalties for missing the income tax deadline at the end of this fact sheet for more information.
+If you send in your income tax return late, or pay the debt late, penalties can be added to the amount you owe.
+For more information on what can be added, see the following sections at the end of this fact sheet:

 HMRC will not add penalties to your debt where a time to pay arrangement is made before the penalties would have been applied, as long as you keep to the arrangement.

-If you pay your income tax bill late, you will have to pay late payment interest on what you owe.
+If you pay your income tax bill late, you will also have to pay late payment interest on what you owe.
 The amount you owe includes any penalties that have been added.
-From 7 April 2020, late payment interest will be charged at 2.60%.
+HMRC will add interest to any unpaid tax even if you have a time to pay arrangement.
+From 22 August 2023, default interest is charged at 7.75%.

 If you do not reach an agreement with HMRC to repay what you owe, your case will be transferred to your local office.
 The office will consider different ways of recovering the debt from you.